What is a Good Pixel Density for a Monitor?

 Gamers might prefer a gaming monitor with high pixel density for an immersive experience, while graphic designers might prioritize color accuracy and a larger display for detailed work.

-A 24-inch monitor with a 720p resolution might be adequate for general use, but a 27-inch 4K monitor would be a better choice for professional monitors where image detail is crucial.
+The best 24-inch monitor with a 720p resolution might be adequate for general use, but a top 27-inch 4K monitor would be a better choice for professional monitors where image detail is crucial.

 STAT: With the current state of display technology, even basic computer screens have a high pixel density in the 115 to 160 range. (source)